MatthewKaiHin/Text-to-Video/README.md

 Libraries used:
 * moviepy for video generation
 * pyttsx3 for text-to-speech
-* json for reading json file

-6. Run the script by `python app.py`.
+7. Run the script by `python app.py`.